-If the retailer didn't charge the buyer the correct amount of tax, collect the tax due from the buyer when you process the Application for Certificate of Title transfer.
+If the retailer didn't charge the buyer any tax or the correct amount of tax, collect the tax due from the buyer when you process the Application for Certificate of Title transfer.

 Attach the bill of sale to the white copy of the title application sent to the ITD.